jreisinger/profesia-jobs/README.md

 * `clean-data` - helper script that remove duplicate lines from CSV files

-`gen-graph` copes with duplicate data but you might want to clean up your CSVs from time to time anyways by running `clean-data`.
+`gen-graph` copes with duplicate data but you might want to clean up your CSVs from time to time anyways by running `clean-data`

 ## Usage